braintree/litmus_paper/README.md

 Here are all the types of checks currently implemented:

-- `Dependency::HTTP`: Checks HTTP 200 response from a URL.
+- `http` (`Dependency::HTTP`): Checks HTTP 200 response from a URI.
-  * url
+  * uri
   * method (defaults to get)
   * ca_file (defaults to nil)
   * timeout (defaults to 2s)

-- `Dependency::TCP`: Checks successful completion of a TCP handshake with an address.
+- `tcp` (`Dependency::TCP`): Checks successful completion of a TCP handshake with an address.
   * ip
   * port
   * input_data (defaults to nil)
   * expected_output (defaults to nil)
   * timeout (defaults to 2s)

-- `Dependency::FileContents`: Checks whether the contents of a file match a string or regex.
+- `file_contents` (`Dependency::FileContents`): Checks whether the contents of a file match a string or regex.
   * path
   * regex
   * timeout (defaults to 5s)

-- `Dependency::Script`: Checks whether the output of a command matches a string or regex.
+- `script` (`Dependency::Script`): Checks whether a command exits with 0 (success) or not (failure).
   * command
   * timeout (defaults to 5s)

-- `Metric::ConstantMetric`: A dummy metric that always reports a constant.
+- `constant_metric` (`Metric::ConstantMetric`): A dummy metric that always reports a constant.
   * weight (0-100)

-- `Metric::CPULoad`: Normalizes CPU load to a value between 1-100 and inverts it, so higher numbers mean less load and lower numbers mean more.
+- `cpu_load` (`Metric::CPULoad`): Normalizes CPU load to a value between 1-100 and inverts it, so higher numbers mean less load and lower numbers mean more.
 Final health is weighted against other checks by `:weight`.
 The lower bound of 1 ensures that nodes will not leave the cluster solely based on CPU load.
 An example of how allowing 0 can cause problems: If one node has 4 CPUs and a load of 4 with CPU usage weighted at 100, it will report its health as 0, and all traffic will be shifted towards other nodes.
 These nodes in turn hit 100% CPU usage and report 0 health, causing a cascade of exiting nodes that shuts down the service.
   * weight (1-100)

-- `Metric::InternetHealth`: Checks connectivity across a set of hosts and computes a weight based on how many are reachable.
+- `internet_health` (`Metric::InternetHealth`): Checks connectivity across a set of hosts and computes a weight based on how many are reachable.
 Helpful if you want to check outbound connectivity through multiple ISPs.
   * weight (0-100)
   * hosts
   * timeout (defaults to 5s)

-- `Metric::Script`: Runs a script to obtain a health from 0-100.
+- `script` (`Metric::Script`): Runs a script to obtain a health from 0-100.
 This is helpful for customized metrics.
   * command
   * weight (0-100)
   * timeout (defaults to 5s)

-- `Metric::BigBrotherService`: Used in conjunction with [Big Brother](https://github.com/braintree/big_brother), reports health based on the overall health of another load balanced service.
+- `big_brother_service` (`Metric::BigBrotherService`): Used in conjunction with [Big Brother](https://github.com/braintree/big_brother), reports health based on the overall health of another load balanced service.
   * service

 ### HAProxy agent check configuration